 After weighing the pros and cons, it might sound like a limited company is the best choice.
 That’s often the case but some businesses are better off to set up as a sole trader in spite of its disadvantages.

 Given the potential legal ramifications, it’s a good idea to get expert advice before deciding on which route to take.
-As trusted London accountants working with companies in many different industries we can help you decide on the right structure for your business.
+As trusted accountants in London working with companies in many different industries we can help you decide on the right structure for your business.

 Request a quote online today to get started.